avaframe/AvaFrame/docs/moduleAna1Tests.rst

 curvature and particle velocity).
 This leads to a mismatch between the energy solution and the DFA simulation.
-Artificial viscosity can lead to viscous dissipation leading to shorter run-outs then what the energy solution predicts.
+Artificial viscosity can lead to viscous dissipation leading to shorter runouts then what the energy solution predicts.
 Finally, the effect of the pressure force can be studied, especially the effect of the computation options.